SkoolPlus/PET/my-notes/speaking/part-2.md

 ## Sentense

-- What I can see the first in this picture is a group of... people (number of people and doing something)
+- What I can see the first in this picture is a group of people...3 (number of people and doing something)
 - He/She is wearing... (clothes)
 - He/She looks pretty hansome/beautiful with... (describe how they look)
 - He/She has (a short black hair)... (describe how they look)